Child and Women Abuse Statistics in India

 Children and their workplace and risk of abuse

 It is well known that cases of sexual exploitation involve perpetrators known to the child more often than strangers.
 The latest data add to this, finding that 25% of rapes of children in the year 2015 were committed by their employers and co-workers.
 This fact has been extracted from the National Crime Records Bureau (NCRB) 2015 data on the 8,800 child rape cases registered using the Protection of Children Against Sexual Offences Act (POCSO).

 Interestingly, the registered rape cases, in which women were sexually assaulted in their workplace, were only 2%.
 In child labour cases, boys were abused as frequently as girls according to the 2007 study conducted along with the Ministry of Women and Child Development.
 488 cases saw the victim raped by grandfathers, brothers, fathers and even sons.
-At 55% and 49% respectively, Tamil Nadu and Gujarat reported the highest number of child workplace sexual abuse cases.
+According to child abuse statistics in India 55% and 49% respectively, Tamil Nadu and Gujarat reported the highest number of child workplace sexual abuse cases.

 i.
 The number of cases registered for child abuse raised from 8,904 in the year 2014 to 14,913 in the year 2015, under the POSCO Act.
 Sexual offences and kidnapping account for 81% of the crimes against minors

 ii.
 Preventive measures designed to ward off strangers (installing CCTV cameras and providing self-defence training) will be ineffective, as children do not know how to ward off unwanted sexual advances from their known relatives, acquaintances or workplace seniors, who they trust.

 iii.
 POSCO: State wise cases – Uttar Pradesh led the highest number of child abuse cases (3,078) followed by Madhya Pradesh (1,687 cases), Tamil Nadu (1,544 cases), Karnataka (1,480 cases) and Gujarat (1,416 cases).